hesa/opensource-compliance/index.md

 # About

 .. simply trying to provide useful information about Open Source compliance.
-Weäve only just begun.
+We've only just begun.

 # Our resources